grid-line

 Let’s begin with some industry-wide statistics:

-The beauty industry generates over $100 billion in revenue worldwide (Statista)
+The beauty industry is expected to generate more than $703 billion in revenue worldwide in 2026 (Statista)

-L'Oréal is the leading beauty products company with over $40 billion in global sales (Statista)
+L'Oréal is the leading beauty products company with over $47 billion USD in global sales (Statista)

-L’Oréal remains the top player in the beauty industry, with around $18 billion more in sales than second-place Unilever.
+L’Oréal remains the top player in the beauty industry, with around $20 billion more in sales than second-place Unilever.
 Rounding out the top 5 are Estée Lauder, P&G, and Shiseido.
+(Statista)

 BrandBeauty Sales